fjl3/mirrorboardosx/README.rst

 MirrorBoardOSX
 ==============
 Enable left-handed typing by mirroring right-hand keys to left hand when SPACE is held down.
-Uses the Karabiner keyboard customizer.
+Works on OSX using the Karabiner keyboard customizer.

-Based on XKCD's Mirrorboard and Mirror-QWERTY with custom modifications (for OS X).
+Based on XKCD's Mirrorboard and Mirror-QWERTY with custom modifications.

 Primarily supports QWERTY.
 Some support for Dvorak layouts remains from a prior github fork.